tylerrmit/minor_thesis/README.md

 images if they have been downloaded before) based on a CSV batch file

+### Parse_OSM_Intersections_Ordered.ipynb

+Read an OSM file for an area, and a second slightly larger OSM file with a bounding box "margin" 200m around the original area, to catch intersecting ways at the margins.
+(From OSM_Filter.ipynb and osmium.)
+Find every intersection on every "way", and generate a csv batch file with a list of points to sample on Google Street View, to be fed into the detection model.

 ## Python Classes

 osm_filter.py = Called by OSM_Filter.ipynb to load a "locality" geojson file and then filter it down to only one feature that matches the "vic_loca_2" property, then save it as a smaller geosjon file representing the "shape" of the selected locality

+osm_walker.py = Load OSM data and generate list of sample points

 gsv_loader.py = Download/cache GSV images requested in a batch CSV file node_id,offset_id,lat,lon,bearing